blocks-to-text/top/README.md

 ## [The Transition](https://github.com/blocks-to-text/the-transition)

-Transitioning from beginner programming environments (Scratch, Logo, Blockly, ...) to more "authentic" programming is not really about the blocks.
+Transitioning from beginner programming environments (Scratch, Turtle drawings, Blockly, ...) to more "authentic" programming is not really about the blocks.
 The most important change students need to master is going from programming animations to programming the computer directly.

-Learning environments like Scratch or Logo show students their code and the final animated result, but leave a black box when it comes to how the coded instructions are interpreted and how the programs manage state over time.
+Learning environments like Scratch or Turtle drawings show students their code and the final animated result, but leave a black box when it comes to how the coded instructions are interpreted and how the programs manage state over time.

 Guiding your students to programming the machine directly is a process of removing analogies and black boxes, replacing them with level-appropriate (but correct) understandings of how computers and programming languages work.
 Whether students write their code with letters or blocks is not actually important.